Max Birnstiel: Personal life

-During his postdoctoral fellowship in the U.S., Birnstiel met and developed a collaboration with a British biologist, Margaret Chipchase, whom he married in 1961 and had two children with - Marcus and Kirsty Birnstiel.
+During his postdoctoral fellowship in the U.S., Birnstiel met and developed a collaboration with a British biologist, Margaret Chipchase, whom he married in 1961 and had two children with.

 He died in 2014 at age 81, of heart failure following radiation therapy for inoperable cancer.
-Birnstiel was remembered for his love of food and wine and enthusiasm for travel.

 Legacy

 In 2017, the Max Birnstiel Foundation was created to promote training and career development of young researchers in the field of molecular life sciences.
 In 2019, the Max Birnstiel Foundation and the IMP established the Birnstiel Award for Doctoral Research in Molecular Life Sciences, which was presented for the first time in autumn 2019.